Opanak: History

-Archeologists found footprints of leather shoes worn by Geto-Dacians dating to 2500 BC.
 Trajan's Column in Rome features Dacians wearing this type of leather shoes.
 Archeological findings show that the local population was hunting wild game: foxes, deer, badgers, wolves, bears, whose skins were later manufactured.
 The nobility would wear game skin shoes, the poorer ones would wear calf or swine skin.
 According to Wilkes, opanci were originally a leather moccasin worn by paleo-Balkan peoples as Illyrians, Dacians, Thracians, etc., and later adopted by Slavs.
 In the past the traditional shoes were handcrafted out of leather processed at home.
 The piece of leather had to be larger than the sole, with holes on the side so that a thin string of leather can be filled in and it wraps the piece of leather around the foot, giving it the form of some footwear.
 The puckered form gave it a sharp tip.
 They would be worn over wool stockings or white pieces of clothing.
 Nowadays they are often used as part of the traditional costume by folk dance groups and folk artists.

 Until 50 years ago, they were usually worn in rural areas of Bosnia and Herzegovina, Bulgaria, Croatia, North Macedonia, Romania and Serbia.
 Nowadays, they are only used in folk costume, for folkloric dance ensembles, festivals, feast days or other cultural events.

 The largest Opanak in the world, in the Guinness World Book since 2006, is the 3.2m shoe, size 450, weighing 222 kg, made by opančar Slavko Strugarević, from Vrnjačka Banja, Serbia.